Carroty570/FCKinsubria/README.md

     - Murilo.CursoDIO -

-    In this division, i'll post my progects done on personal studies
+    In this division, i'll post my projects done on personal studies

+    - Creation of a new Project, SmartTV, for incrementations of another pages into the main, creation of methods and classes.